 Use a simple oil with a high smoke point like vegetable oil or peanut oil.

 Serve sauce on the side.
 Since chicken wings are dark meat, the meat will likely stay nice and juicy inside.
+Doing it this way will let everyone enjoy their favorite wing flavors, or more than one.

-Place the wing pieces on a platter, sprinkle with chopped fresh parsley, and serve with ranch dressing or your favorite dipping sauce.
+Simple Dippers: Place the wing pieces on a platter, sprinkle with chopped fresh parsley, and serve with ranch dressing or your favorite dipping sauce.

-Toss the wings with buffalo sauce before plating.
+Buffalo Style: Toss the wings with buffalo sauce before plating.
 Serve with a good quality bleu cheese dressing.

-Add fresh celery and carrot sticks to counteract the heat from the buffalo sauce.
+If you're making spicy wings, add fresh celery and carrot sticks to counteract the heat from the buffalo sauce.

 Make your air fryer chicken wings into a healthy and filling meal by serving with baked beans and creamy coleslaw.